Justin Lee Collins: Television and film

 In 2014, Collins was cast in British feature film The Hatching as Stan.
 It was directed by Michael Anderson.
 Collins stars alongside Andrew Potts and Thomas Turgoose.
 The following year he had a bit part in time-travel comedy Time Slips, directed by Stephen Hyams.

 In August 2016 Collins made a return to TV, four years after his conviction, becoming a regular presenter on FanTV.
 The show attracted a small audience and was cancelled a few months later.

 Music

 After failing to be chosen to represent the United Kingdom in the 2010 Eurovision Song Contest, on 22 January 2010 Collins announced on RTÉ's The Late Late Show his intention to seek the nomination to represent Ireland.
 His proposed song was written by Boyzone star Ronan Keating.
 RTÉ confirmed on 9 February 2010 the song had not been shortlisted for the Irish final.

 In 2007, Collins signed a three-album deal with Universal.
-Due to other commitments the first album was never released and subsequently the deal was called off.
-Collins stated in an interview with Reveal magazine (2012) he would like to resume his efforts to release music in the future.
+Because of other commitments the first album (titled Another Side) was never released and subsequently the deal was called off.
+Collins stated in an interview with Reveal magazine (2012) that he would like to resume his efforts to release music in the future.